oktadev/okta-blog/_source/_posts/2022-10-31-supabase-vue.md

 - [Okta CLI](https://cli.okta.com)
 > [Okta](https://developer.okta.com/) has Authentication and User Management APIs that reduce development time with instant-on, scalable user infrastructure.
 Okta's intuitive API and expert support make it easy for developers to authenticate, manage, and secure users and roles in any application.

-If you’d like to skip the tutorial and check out the fully built project, you can go [view it on GitHub](https://github.com/oktadev/okta-vue-supabase-example).
+If you'd like to skip the tutorial and check out the fully built project, you can go [view it on GitHub](https://github.com/oktadev/okta-vue-supabase-example).

 ## Create your OAuth2 authorization server